 Meat Loaf (1977-present): a Hard Rock band from USA.

-eat Loaf (Real Name: Marvin Lee Aday (September 27, 1947 - January 20, 2022) and he was a large man, the "Man-Mountain" as he was known.
+is Real Name was Marvin Lee Aday (September 27, 1947 - January 20, 2022) and he was a large man, the "Man-Mountain" as he became known.
 The alias Meat Loaf (yes spelled with two words) was given to him by his school football coach at age 13 after he had accidentally stepped on the coach's foot, but long before that his friends and family had already been calling him simply "Meat".
 At 15 his mother died of cancer and his relationship with his alcoholic father worsened.
 In 1967 he set off to Los Angeles to start the psychedelic club band Popcorn Blizzard.
 In 1969 he auditioned for a roll in the stage play Hair, and got a part.
 He and the play vocalist Stoney, recorded a self-titled LP in 1971 that got them a minor Billboard charting.
 But in 1974, Hair closed and he found himself working with Jim Steinman on a new musical in New York called More Than You Deserve, he would also land a part in the cult classic film The Rocky Horror Picture Show, and vocals on Ted Nugent's Free For All release in 1976, not to mention a spot with the National Lampoon Road show.

 With a deal on 'Epic Records', and the help of eccentric songwriter/producer Jim Steinman and Bruce Springsteen's E-street Band with Roy Bitan (piano/keyboards), Max Weinburg (drums), Kasim Sultan (bass), Roger Powell (synthesizer ), Rory Dodd and Ellen Foley (backing vocals) his next career move would create a heavy metal phenomenon.
 His 1977 debut Bat Out Of Hell, an operatic horror show put to music, was the net result.
-For the first six months it was ignored while he toured, but immediately after it zipped up the charts systematically in country after country.
+For the first six months it was ignored while he toured, but immediately after the tour, it zipped up the charts systematically in country after country.
 In the US it stayed for 88 weeks, and in the UK it managed a hefty 395 weeks.
 If you were living in Canada, rock radio stations couldn't get enough making it a daily staple for nearly three years!
 It immediately became a cult classic and radio couldn't get enough.
 Within that time it sold 30 million units, the third biggest release of all time.
 Decades later it remains an excellent seller selling over 43 million units thus far.

 See All... ⏬